The only things you regret are the things you don’t do. – Michael Curtiz

 Are you taking care of your health?
 Have you been exercising and eating well?
 Have you been investing in your personal growth?
 Don’t give yourself the excuse of not having the time.
 You are in control and have every opportunity to live healthier.
 Ignoring your health and growth is only short changing yourself.

 Ultimately you are in charge of creating most of your own opportunities.
-Your next break may just be out there waiting for you to make the first step.
+Your next break may just be out there waiting for you to take the first step.
 Put yourself in a position to say yes.

 I want to see what is out there, what is available to me.
 I want to ask, because I will never know the answer if I don’t.
 I want to strive, otherwise I won’t really know what I am capable of.
-I want to push my self to the limit, then I would know that i have done my best and make peace with myself.
+I want to push myself to the limit, then I would know that i have done my best and make peace with myself.

-Aspire more today.
+Aspire to be more today.